bangsaenai/koopman-safeguard-python/README.md

 ---

+### ⏳ THE FINAL COUNTDOWN: Judgment Day

+The deadline is set.
+The script is automated.
+The solution (`kill_shot_level2_solution.py`) will be pushed to this repository on:

+**🗓️ Friday, December 5th at 05:00 UTC**
+*(That is 12:00 PM in Bangkok, Thailand)*

+**Why this specific time?**
+In my country (Thailand), **December 5th is Father's Day.**
+It is a day of supreme respect.
+It is a day to honor the one who provides, protects, and teaches.

+If you can solve **Level 2** before this time... you earn my respect as a peer.
+**But if you cannot...** and you have to wait for my code to save you...

+Then at 12:00 PM Bangkok time, **you will know who the Father is.**

+Tick tock.
+---

 ### 🐜 Status Update: Ant-Man Cleared Level 2!

 While you are tuning your PID controllers... **Ant-Man (Raspberry Pi Zero)** just survived the storm.